Schedule an Appointment

 PU surgery is recommended when a cat has recurrent urethral obstructions or an obstruction that cannot otherwise be removed.
 Without PU surgery, obstructions can recur even if the original blockage passes.

-Admission Time – Bring your pet to Anicira at 7 am.
+Bring your pet to Anicira at 7 am.

-Medical records – Please bring proof of rabies vaccination if this has not already been provided.
+Please bring proof of rabies vaccination if this has not already been provided.
 If your cat or dog has not been previously vaccinated or lacks proof of vaccination, we will administer a rabies vaccine on the day of surgery.
-If you have not already sent your medical records, please bring all relevant medical records.

-Adult Cats under 1 year | Adult cats can have food without restriction of amount up until 6am the morning of surgery.
-Please ensure water is available at all times. |
+Adult Cats (age 1 year and older) Withhold food for all adult cats the evening before surgery.
+Please ensure water is available at all times.

-Puppies and Kittens under 1 year | Feed a small meal (¼ of their typical breakfast) to all kittens on the morning of surgery.
-Please ensure water is available at all times. |
+Kittens (younger than 1 year old) Feed a small meal (a quarter of their typical breakfast) to all kittens on the morning of surgery.
+Please ensure water is available at all times.

 Perineal urethrostomy is performed to prevent a urethral blockage so that your cat can pass urine and avoid the life-threatening emergency of urethral obstruction.